Covid-19 vaccine: Are the four detected cases of facial paralysis worrying?

-Category: World Hits: 2Fake news about Covid-19 vaccines is already circulating on social media just days after several countries have started their campaigns.
+Category: World Hits: 6Fake news about Covid-19 vaccines is already circulating on social media just days after several countries have started their campaigns.
 Lots of people are worried about potential nasty side effects, while others accuse the media of lying about it.
 In this series, the FRANCE 24 Observers team takes on some of the most widespread rumours.
 In this article, we examine the rumours about the four people who developed Bell’s palsy, a type of facial paralysis, during trials for the Pfizer-BioNTech vaccine.

 Read more https://observers.france24.com/en/americas/20201228-covid19-vaccine-paralysis-face-bells-palsy-rumours